Parliamentary.ai

 Overview

-This bill amends the European Union (Withdrawal) Act 2018, removing the previous prohibition against extending the Brexit transition period.
-It allows the government to extend this period, but only after parliamentary approval through a specific process.
+This bill amends the European Union (Withdrawal) Act 2018, removing the previous restriction on extending the post-Brexit transition period.
+It allows the government to extend this period, but only after parliamentary approval through a specific process involving both the House of Commons and the House of Lords.

 Description

-The bill repeals section 15A of the European Union (Withdrawal) Act 2018, which previously prevented the extension of the Brexit transition period.
-It then inserts a new section (13AA) into the Act, outlining the procedure for any future extension.
-This process requires:
+The bill repeals section 15A of the European Union (Withdrawal) Act 2018, which previously prohibited extending the implementation period of the Withdrawal Agreement.
+It then inserts a new section (13AA) into the Act.
+This new section outlines the procedure for extending the transition period.
+A Minister of the Crown can only agree to an extension in the Joint Committee if:

-• A government minister laying a statement before both Houses of Parliament detailing the proposed extension length and other relevant information.
+• A statement detailing the proposed extension's length and other relevant information is presented to both Houses of Parliament.

-• The House of Commons passing a specific motion approving the extension.
+• The House of Commons approves a specific motion agreeing to the extension.

 Government Spending